vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The terminal will also open.

 5. Use the app
-The name of the model you download will appear in the dropdown in the top left.
 Click on "AI Assistant"
 Type a mesage.

+The name of the model you downloaded will appear in the dropdown in the top left.
 If you downloaded the gemma3:4b you can also submit images and pdf documents.<br>

-6. Future - Double-click to launch
+6. Future - Simply Double-click a file to launch

-The set up process above only needs to be done once.
-In future to start the app do the following:

-1- The Ollama desktop app auto launches when you start your computer.
-2- Double-click this file that's in the project folder:
 Mac:
 start-app.command

 Windows:
 start-app.bat